manorrock/azure-examples/appservice/delete-webapp/README.md

-# Delete your web application from Azure App Service
+# Delete a Web Application

 ## Prerequisites